 With concern to chemical composition of lemongrass cultivars studied in the present study, geranial was recorded highest (52.78 ± 1.52%) in OD-19, followed by Nima (51.94 ± 0.49) and lowest amount was found in CIM-Atal (1.47 ± 0.02%) cultivar (Table 5, Figure2-9).
 Similarly, highest neral content was recorded in cultivar Cauvery (37.37 ± 0.41%) followed by Nima (36.63 ± 0.218%) cultivar.
 The market acceptability of lemongrass essential oil is determined by the amount of citral which is a combination of two stereo-isomeric monoterpenoid aldehyde compounds namely, geranial (trans isomer) and neral (cis isomer).
 The amount of geranial and neral constitute the total amount of citral, which is the main compound decides the marketability of lemongrass essential oil.
 The citral content varies from 2.15-88.84%.The verities arranged according to the citral content as, Cauvery (88.84 ± 0.99) >Nima (88.57 ± 0.70) > CIM-Shikar (84.97 ± 4.08) > OD-19(85.90 ± 0.59)> CIM-Suvarna (82.53 ± 1.10) > CKP-25(81.84 ± 0.30) > Krishna (79.26 ± 0.44) > CIM-Atal (2.15 ± 0.07).The citral content range between 72-75% was reported for Indian lemongrass collections by Kumari et al. (2009).
 A comparatively higher amount of citral (89%) was stated by Lal et al. (2001) for SEG 49 lemongrass clone similarly Ganjewala (2008) reported citral range of 82-88% for West Indian lemongrass.
 CIM-Atal cultivar bear low citral content compared to all other cultivars in the present study.
 CIM-Atal cultivar was mainly breed for high geraniol content purpose rather than citral content.
 Though, palmarosa (C. martini) crop yield comparatively less oil recovery of about (0.56%) with an average oil yield of 139.7 kg/ha comprising geraniol content of about 82.26%and geranyl acetate approximately 13.05% under Himalayan region as reported by Chauhan et al., (2017) whereas CIM-Atal stands superior in comparison with palmarosa crop for geraniol source.
 Thereby this cultivar can be a substitute for geraniol rich essential oil bearing plant in future.
-Further studies are need address its geraniol content and performance in different season and location for the stability.
+Further studies are needed address its geraniol content and performance in different season and location for the stability.

 In the present study all cultivars met market standards of citral content but they differ in the level of other essential oil constituents, these variations could be due to the different ratios of geranial and neral (G/N ratio) present in different cultivars of lemongrass (Table 5).
 G/N ratio varies from 1.32-1.84among the eight lemongrass cultivars examined.
 There was not notable observations with G/N ratio of lemongrass.
 The G/N ratio of C. citratus from Angola is 1.43% (Soareset al., 2013), in Iran 1.26% (Avoseh et al., 2015) and whereas in Ivory Coast it is reported about 1.33% (Sidibéet al., 2011).The essential oil of lemongrass constitutes generally have more than 45% of citral, however, the variation in citral contentis observed in different species.
-Whereas, C. Citratusare reported with citral content of 30-94% being geranial as the major compound (Avoseh et al., 2015).
+Whereas, C. citrates are reported with citral content of 30-94% being geranial as the major compound (Avoseh et al., 2015).

 Correlation of different lemongrass varieties with growth, yield and chemical parameters